Frequently Asked Questions

 The fruit is sometimes, but not usually USDA Organic, even those from the farms, though organic practices may be used.

 I source the best tasting fruit I can find that is also accessible and affordable for the business.
-For example, strawberries in winter months are purchased from Tanaka Farms, but during peak season they are purchased from the grocery store (we live in Southern California, after all).
+For example, strawberries in winter months are purchased from Tanaka Farms, but during peak season they may be purchased from the grocery store (we live in Southern California, after all).
 Blueberries for Rose's Blueberry Pie come from Costco in the summer.
 Peaches are always from the framer's market, because other sources just don't cut it.
 The sour cherries (Michigan), Wild Blueberries (Northeast or Canada), Boysenberries (Oregon) come quick frozen from where they thrive and are plentiful.
 The best apples are usually purchased wholesale from Wholesome Choice in Irvine.